Schwinger dark matter production: Summary and Discussion

 ~\\

-{\bf Acknowledgments:}~The authors thank Antonio Torres Manso, Manel Masip, Jose Santiago and Takeshi Kobayashi for useful comments and discussions.~This work has been partially supported by Junta de Andaluc\'a Project A-FQM-472-UGR20 (fondos FEDER) (R.V.M.) and by SRA (10.13039/501100011033) and ERDF under grant PID2022-139466NB-C21(R.V.M.) as well as by MICINN (PID2019-105943GB-I00/AEI/10.13039/501100011033,PID2022.140831NB.I00 /AEI/10.13039/501100011033/FEDER,UE)\,(M.B.G.),\, FCT-CERN\,grant\,No.\,CERN/FIS-PAR/0027/2021 (M.B.G., P.F.),\,FCT\,Grant\,No.SFRH/BD/151475/2021 (P.F.).~The work of LU was supported by the Slovenian Research Agency under the research core funding No. P1-0035 and in part by the research grant J1-4389.~This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
+{\bf Acknowledgments:}~The authors thank Antonio Torres Manso, Manel Masip, Jose Santiago and Takeshi Kobayashi for useful comments and discussions.~The authors would also like to thank the referees who's comments led to much improved results and enlarged parameter space.~This work has been partially supported by Junta de Andaluc\'a Project A-FQM-472-UGR20 (fondos FEDER) (R.V.M.) and by SRA (10.13039/501100011033) and ERDF under grant PID2022-139466NB-C21(R.V.M.) as well as by MICINN (PID2019-105943GB-I00/AEI/10.13039/501100011033,PID2022.140831NB.I00 /AEI/10.13039/501100011033/FEDER,UE)\,(M.B.G.),\, FCT-CERN\,grant\,No.\,CERN/FIS-PAR/0027/2021 (M.B.G., P.F.),\,FCT\,Grant\,No.SFRH/BD/151475/2021 (P.F.).~The work of LU was supported by the Slovenian Research Agency under the research core funding No. P1-0035 and in part by the research grant J1-4389.~This article is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).~RVM is grateful to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA$^+$ (Project ID 390831469), for its hospitality and partial support during the completion of this work.